epsilonxe/macos-python-pratical-guide/README.md

         ```

 1. Now you are in the created virtual environtment, feel free to work or install additional pacakges.

+1. You may switch to any available virtual environment by the above command.

 1. To uninstall the created virtual environtment:
     * Switch to an available virtual environment, e.g.,